Aboke abductions: Aftermath

 On 7 March 1997, President Museveni wrote to United Nations Secretary General Kofi Annan describing the plight of the Aboke girls.
 In June 1997, Sr. Rachele and members of the CPA met with LRA commanders in Juba, Sudan.
 After originally denying that they held the girls, they then said they would release them if the Ugandan military declared a ceasefire.
 The Ugandan government rejected the proposal and stated that they were not responsible for anything that may happen to the girls.

 One of the most active CPA members has been Angelina Atyam, mother of Aboke girl Charlotte.
 Sr. Rachele and Ms. Atyam have, between the two of them, met the UN Special representative for children and armed conflicts, Olara Otunnu, then-U.S. First Lady Hillary Clinton, Kofi Annan, Yoweri Museveni, the Pope, members of the European Parliament, former South African President Nelson Mandela, Libyan President Muammar al-Gaddafi, Sudanese President Omar al-Bashir, and Zimbabwean President Robert Mugabe, as well as numerous diplomats of other nations.

 The leaders of the LRA were indicted in 2005 for war crimes and crimes against humanity by the International Criminal Court, although some have noted that the indictments complicated the sporadic attempts at negotiations.
 A 2006 study estimated that 66,000 children and youths had been abducted over the course of the 20-year conflict.

-On 14 March 2009, Catherine Ajok, the last of the abducted Aboke girls still held by the rebels, returned to Uganda.
+On 14 March 2009, Catherine Ajok, one of the abducted Aboke girls still held by the rebels, returned to Uganda.
 Ajok escaped during the Garamba offensive against the LRA, making her way to a UPDF base in Dungu, Democratic Republic of the Congo.
-She returned with her 21-month-old baby, who she said was fathered by Joseph Kony.
+She returned with her 12-month-old baby, who she said was fathered by Joseph Kony.